 - Research and program evaluation

 Note: For more information on how to become a counselor in the state of Hawaii, please visit the Board of Behavioral Health and Therapy.

 Counselor Career Outlook In Hawaii

-The Bureau of Labor Statistics states that Clinical, Counseling, and School Psychologists have an annual salary of $90,420.
-Generally, the specific licensing has a lot to do with the salary.
+The Bureau of Labor Statistics reports that Clinical, Counseling and School Psychologists earn an annual salary of $90,420.
 The median wage for a counselor in the state of Hawaii is $43.47 per hour.
-If you fell under the category of Psychologists, all other, your annual salary would be approximately $86,370.
-The median hourly salary for that category is $41.53 per hour.
-The rate will change according to the category you are in.
+Individuals working in the general career category of Psychologists are reported to earn an annual salary of approximately $86,370.
+The median hourly salary for the category of Psychology is $41.53 per hour.